16PF Questionnaire: 16 Personality Factors identified (1949)

 The 16 Personality Factors were identified in 1949 by Raymond Cattell.
 He believed that in order to adequately map out personality, one had to utilize L-Data (life records or observation), Q data (information from questionnaires), and T-data (information from objective tests).
 The development of the 16PF Questionnaire, although confusingly named, was an attempt to develop an adequate measure of T-data.

 Cattell analyzed the list of 4500 adjectives and organized the list of adjectives into fewer than 171 items and asked subjects to rate people whom they knew on each of the adjectives on the list (an example of L-data because the information was gathered from observers).
 This allowed Cattell to narrow down to 35 terms and factor analysis in 1945, 1947 and 1948 revealed a 11 or 12 factor solution.

 In 1949 Cattell found that there were 4 additional factors, which he believed consisted of information that could only be provided through self-rating.
-This process allowed the use of ratings by observers, questionnaires, and objective measurements of actual behavior.Cattell, R.B.
-(1946).
-The description and measurement of personality.
-New York: World Book In 1952 the ILLIAC I became available at the University of Illinois at Urbana-Champaign to be used for factor analysis.
+This process allowed the use of ratings by observers, questionnaires, and objective measurements of actual behavior.
+In 1952 the ILLIAC I became available at the University of Illinois at Urbana-Champaign to be used for factor analysis.

 Together the original 12 factors and the 4 covert factors made up the original 16 primary personality factors.
 As the five factor theory gained traction and research on the 16 factors continued, subsequent analysis identified five factors underlying the 16 factors.
 Cattell called these global factors.

 The 16PF factorial structure resembles that of Szondi test and the Berufsbilder test (BTT), despite being based on different theories.